ava-labs/mastering-avalanche/chapter_01.md

 An anonymous team calling themselves **Team Rocket** released a [white-paper on IPFS](https://ipfs.io/ipfs/QmUy4jh5mGNZvLkjies1RWM4YuvJh5o2FYopNPVYwrRVGV) with the title, Snowflake to Avalanche: A Novel Metastable Consensus Protocol Family for Cryptocurrencies.

-This white paper was so groundbreaking that it instantly got widespread attention and ultimately Team Rocket and Prof. Emin Gün Sirer started collaborating together to bring the white paper to life in the form of Avalanche network.
+This white paper was groundbreaking that it instantly got widespread attention and Team Rocket and Prof. Emin Gün Sirer started collaborating to bring the white paper to life in the form of Avalanche network.

 After many months of work [Avalabs](https://www.avalabs.org) was born.

 Avalabs aims to develop and release the first implementation of the protocol written in the [GO programming language](https://golang.org) called [AvalancheGo](https://github.com/ava-labs/avalanchego).

-The Avalanche network went through many test iterations until it was ready for production usage often referred to as Main Network (Mainnet).
+The Avalanche network went through many test iterations until it was ready for production usage referred to as Main Network (Mainnet).

 | Name | Date |
 |:--|:--|